 Lacrosse Shooting String Styles

 There are many different styles of shooting strings that you can use or experiment when stringing your lacrosse stick.
 Traditionally, straight weaved shooting strings have been the most popular since the rules in NFHS and NCAA have banned U and V styles.
-This has been a problem for some players, but others have embraced the change and use no shooter like Matt Gibson.
+This has been a problem for some lacrosse players, but others have embraced the change and use no shooter like Matt Gibson.

-Straight Weaved Shooting Strings
+Weaved Shooting Strings

-The most common way players string their shooting strings is the weaved style.
-This style allows for players to easily and quickly adjust the tension of the shooters.
 If the shooters are tightly tensioned then they will give you extra hold but a more inconsistent pocket and potentially too much whip. properly strung pockets should create enough hold to where the shooters function as structure and or added feel.

 Rolled Shooting Strings

 An option you’re likely to have seen, but probably have never tried, is rolled shooting strings.
-For players who use shooting strings that create a runway for the ball, this is something you might wanna try.
-Rolled shooters allow players to either make that runway or create a point for the ball to hit off of with less whip than weaved shooters.
+Lacrosse players who use shooting strings that create a runway for the ball, this is something you might wanna try.

-No Shooting Strings Is An Option Too!
+No Shooting Strings

 Don’t let one little string define you as a lacrosse player.
 Play outside the realm of what others consider normal.
 And if a string causes you to miss, then cut it off.